Post-Extraction Care

 • A reaction to the medication

-• Bite on the gauze pad firmly for 30 to 60 minutes, then remove the pad or let it drop out of your mouth into a trashcan.
+• Bite on the gauze pad firmly for 30-60 minutes then remove the pad or let it drop out of your mouth into a trashcan.
 Blood and saliva mix in the mouth and make it look like there is more bleeding than there really is.
-Some oozing is normal; however, after one hour, if oozing is profuse, fold a gauze pad in quarters and place over the extraction site.
-The site may ooze for as long as 24 hours.
-You may also moisten a tea bag with warm water, squeeze out excess water and place it over the extraction site.
+Some oozing is normal; however, after 1 hour, if oozing is profuse, fold a gauze pad in quarters and place over the extraction site.
+The sight may ooze for as long as 24 hours.
+You may also moisten a tea bag with warm water, squeeze out excess water and place tea bag over the extraction site.

 • Do NOT spit, suck on candies or drink through a straw.